Saulius Pakalniškis: Biography

 Saulius Pakalniškis first described a new kind of science leafminers: Liriomyza labanoro, Liriomyza lituanica and Pseudonapomyze stanionyteae.
 He described the Lithuanian mining dipteran insect fauna.
 Wrote the book "Plants insects discriminatory manner" (1985, With other authors.
 Publications "Žuvintas reserve" (1993, in Russian), The Lithuanian state reserves of flora and fauna" (1997) with others.

-Published research articles.
-Participated in a number of scientific expeditions in Lithuania, Latvia, Belarus and others.
+He published research articles and participated in a number of scientific expeditions in Lithuania, Latvia, Belarus and other countries.